hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/NoSQL Explorer.md

 [MongoDB Remove Manual](http://docs.mongodb.org/manual/reference/method/db.collection.remove)

-From the *Remove* tab you can remove all documents matching the supplied query from a Collection.
+Using the *Remove* option, you can remove all documents matching the supplied query from a Collection.

 ![](img/11.png)